Finn Bálor: Bullet Club (2013–2014)

-WWE (2014-present)
+WWE

 NXT Champion (2014–2016)

-On 15 May 2014, Devitt was reported to have signed with WWE and would join NXT - then the promotion's developmental territory - once he obtained a visa.
+On 15 May 2014, Devitt was reported to have signed with WWE and would join NXT, then the promotion's developmental territory, once he obtained a visa.
 On 28 July, WWE officially confirmed Devitt's signing, announcing he would report to NXT that same day.
 On 24 September, his new ring name was revealed to be Finn Bálor, derived from Irish mythological figures Fionn mac Cumhaill and Balor (the latter is also Gaelic for "Demon King").
-Bálor made his NXT debut the next day, aiding Hideo Itami against The Ascension (Konnor and Viktor).
-In his debut match on 23 October, he and Itami defeated Justin Gabriel and Tyson Kidd.
+Bálor made his NXT debut on 6 November, aiding Hideo Itami against The Ascension (Konnor and Viktor).
+In his debut match on 23 October, he and Itami defeated Justin Gabriel and Tyson Kidd in a tag team match.
 After feuding with The Ascension, Bálor and Itami defeated them at NXT TakeOver: R Evolution on 11 December, where he also debuted his signature body paint.
 Bálor then entered an NXT Championship number one contender's tournament, defeating Curtis Axel in the first round, Itami in the semi-finals and Adrian Neville in the finals on 11 February at NXT TakeOver: Rival.
 Bálor received his title match against Kevin Owens on 25 March, but was unsuccessful.